-Step two: Follow the step-by-step instructions on the website.
-Download credit reports from all three bureaus because a mistake may only be listed at one bureau.
+Step two: Follow the three-step instructions on the website.
+Download credit reports from all three bureaus, because a mistake may be listed only at one bureau.

-Once you’ve filled out the form and requested reports from all three bureaus, you’ll fill out some security questions and be directed into your report, one agency at a time.
-If the security questions trip you up, the website will lock you out of your report, but it will offer a phone number that you can call to get your credit report via mail.
-If you get locked out, request the report via mail.
+Once you’ve filled out the form and requested reports from all three bureaus, you’ll answer some security questions and be directed to your report, one agency at a time.
+If the security questions trip you up, the website will lock you out of your report, but it will offer a phone number you can call to get your credit report via mail.

 After the bureau authenticates you, you’ll be directed to your credit report.
 In the next step, we’ll show you what you need to review.

-Review every credit reporting agency's credit report in detail.
-Each report has the following sections: Credit Summary, Accounts (includes payment history), Inquiries, and Negative Information.
-Reviewing each section can help you understand the source of a poor credit score, and it can help you identify if your report contains errors.
+Review every credit reporting agency’s credit report in detail.
+Each report has the following sections: Credit Summary, Accounts (includes payment history), Inquiries and Negative Information.
+Reviewing each section can help you understand the source of a poor credit score, and if your report contains legitimate errors.

-When you review your credit report, you will need to visit each section of your credit report, and keep notes about erroneous information.
+When you review your credit report, you will need to visit each section, and keep notes about erroneous information.
 Remember, there are three bureaus, so you need to repeat this process for all three reports.

 The next section details what you should should note.

-The accounts section contains a detailed history of all accounts (open and closed), your balance, and your payment history associated with each account.
-You should be able to see month-by-month payment information for 7 years of history.
+The accounts section contains a detailed history of all accounts (open and closed), your balance and your payment history associated with each account.
+You should be able to see month-by-month payment information for seven years of history.
 Each month will have a symbol next to it that indicates whether the account was paid as expected or if it was late.